-The PSUGA Women’s Basketball team is back in action on Thursday when they host Carlow in non-conference action.
-Tip-off is scheduled for 6:30 p.m.
+The PSUGA Men’s Basketball team returns to action on Friday when they take on Kent State Tuscarawas in game two of the PSUGA Tip-off Tournament.
+Tip-off is scheduled for 5 p.m.